 Email has long been the preferred means for businesses to communicate with candidates.
 It’s still an effective channel in its own right, but that’s changing in our omnichannel world.
-Adopting a mobile-first strategy that leverages SMS and messaging apps like?WhatsApp and Facebook Messenger allows you to expand your reach and engage top talent before your competitors can.
+Adopting a mobile-first strategy that leverages SMS and messaging apps like WhatsApp and Facebook Messenger allows you to expand your reach and engage top talent before your competitors can.

 Now that you have access to millions of candidates, how do you know if they are interested in your company—or the right fit for your open positions?
 WhatsApp offers both one-to-one and one-to-many communication options.
 You can create WhatsApp recruitment groups of up to 256 members and organize each group by role type or any other preference.

 Most businesses want to focus on creating brand relationships with their customers.
 WhatsApp allows you to inject your brand personality into every interaction.
 If you have a strong brand following, it’s time to capitalize on that loyalty and convert your customers into candidates.
 This can be done by adding an automated chatbot to your branded social media pages or running text-to-apply campaigns, both of which are inexpensive and effective strategies.

 If you have a global business, or if you target overseas candidates, know this: WhatsApp is the number one messaging application in 104 countries and, as of July 2019, is the third most downloaded app in the world.
 In less than a decade since its launch, WhatsApp has become the most popular app for both personal and business conversations.

 One reason WhatsApp is so popular globally is that it’s free to use.
 With 300 million daily active users worldwide, it’s an effective platform to reach a diverse group of candidates, including an elusive candidate in rural Germany or an in-demand hourly worker.
 If you already text candidates, you may find communicating through WhatsApp Business to be a more cost-effective option outside of the U.S. and Canada: businesses do not pay for active conversations, i.e., when they receive a candidate response within 24 hours.

-If you are ready to use WhatsApp as part of your talent acquisition strategy, iCIMS now includes WhatsApp Business in its Advanced Communications Suite, iCIMS TextRecruit, and iCIMS ARI.
-Talent professionals can use WhatsApp from the iCIMS TextRecruit web application, browser extension, and mobile application, and from the TextRecruit tab in our applicant tracking software, iCIMS Recruit.
+If you are ready to use WhatsApp as part of your talent acquisition strategy, we now include WhatsApp Business in iCIMS Text Engagement.
+Talent professionals can use WhatsApp from our web application, browser extension, mobile application, and from our applicant tracking software.
 Want to see our mobile recruiting software in action?
 Request a demo here.